phields/yahoo-finance-mcp/README.md

 ## Usage Options

-This library supports three different usage patterns:
+This library supports two different usage patterns:

 ### 1. As an MCP Server